 BCRC's primary mandate is to support and facilitate the British Columbia Ports Strategy and Pacific Gateway Strategy, by providing consulting advice, acquiring and holding railway corridor and strategic port lands, and making related infrastructure investments for the Province.

-BCRC will continue to own the former BC Rail corridor lands and track infrastructure, on which CN Rail has responsibility for freight railway operations.
+BCRC will continue to own the former BC Rail corridor lands and track infrastructure, on which CN Rail has assumed responsibility for freight railway operations.
 The Revitalization Agreement with CN Rail is complex and will continue to demand ongoing management attention, particularly related to monitoring compliance with terms of the Agreement.
+In addition, under the terms of the Revitalization Agreement, in 2009 CN may commence the line abandonment process for any portions of the rail network that it deems uneconomical.
+BCRC is currently developing a strategy for dealing with the potential line abandonment process.